DamonToumbourou/plugin.audio.serial/README.md

-Late Night Live Plugin for Kodi
+Serial Plugin for Kodi
 -------------------------------------------
-Listen to Late Night Live on Kodi.
+Listen to Serial Podcast on Kodi.

 Setup/Installation:
 The plugin should be installed through the official Kodi addon repository.